In which we answer two reader questions about Turkey Day.

 This takes a cultivated group.
 By no means should you invite the entire party to show up at 9 a.m., but the frying of the turkey is a great way to kick off the day.

 It allows your closest-knit group of friends to spend a day together and all have a hand in the main course.
-And it's honestly one of the easiest ways to cook a delicious turkey.
-We recommend using a liberal amount of a Cajun Injector (we have brand loyalty but aren't at liberty to say which) to get the turkey ready for frying.
+And its honestly one of the easiest ways to cook a delicious turkey.
+We recommend using a liberal amount of a Cajun Injector (we have brand loyalty but arent at liberty to say which) to get the turkey ready for frying.
 Beyond that, follow the recommendations for minutes-per-pound in the fryer and it really should come out tasting great and ready for eating.

 BY ALL MEANS, make sure that sucker is fully thawed before dropping it in the hot oil.
-If it's still frozen your Friendsgiving will be a massive failure and the fire department might be needed.
+If its still frozen your Friendsgiving will be a massive failure and the fire department might be needed.
 (Should we have put this as step one?)

 Frying the turkey also leaves an oven open for warming up and/or cooking other dishes, and if your Friendsgiving is done right that oven should be busy most of the day.

 BONUS: The frier setup allows you and your friends to find out what else can be fried.
-It's like going to the state fair in your own backyard.
+Its like going to the state fair in your own backyard.

 Keep it potluck